-You can use our Dielectric Grease to lubricate your hinges and prevent any dirt or rust from building upon them.
+You can use Dielectric Grease, or the good old go to WD40 to lubricate your hinges and prevent any dirt or rust from building upon them.
 You could even use the Ultimate Fastener Lubricant containing beeswax.
 Our multipurpose lubricant products undergo extensive testing so you will be able to get rid of squeaky, maddening noises within no time at all.

 - LOOSE HINGES

 With time and frequent use, there are high chances your door hinges may begin to loosen, hang crookedly or sag.
 Sometimes the problem may be simple enough to fix with a little retightening of the screws.
 Other times, you may require a little more effort.